BrityHemming/HTML-CSS-Responsive-Practice/README.md

 ### RESPONSIVE
 * write media queries for 800px and 500px - your site should match the files for the tablet and phone view respectively at these breakpoints

+When you are finished - DM your Branch to Brit